shree675/Movie-Browser/README.md

 ## About
 Movie Browser is a minimalistic web app that displays information on different movies.
 It provides a list of latest and upcoming movies based on the user's genre preferences, presented on a smooth carousel.

 The user is required to signup/login to use Movie Browser.
-The user's credentials and preferences are stored on a database (MongoDB Atlas) and are loaded into the app on login.
+The user's credentials and preferences are stored in a database (MongoDB Atlas) and are loaded into the app on login.

 ## Packages
 This is a full MERN Stack app.
 The major tools & technologies used are: